Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Methods

-Because the local waveform within a movement segment encodes kinematic structure (e.g. peaks, asymmetry, and oscillation rate), we apply a 1D CNN to each resampled segment $\bar{\mathcal{S}}^{i,A}_j \in \mathbb{R}^{L}$ to produce an embedding $h^{i,A}_j \in \mathbb{R}^{60}$.
-We form the token representation by concatenating (a) the CNN embedding, (b) a learned 3-dimensional axis embedding $e(A)$, and (c) its original duration $D^{i,A}_j$ (scalar):
+\paragraph{Movement-segment encoder (CNN).} Because the local waveform within a movement segment encodes kinematic structure (e.g. peaks, asymmetry, and oscillation rate), we apply a 1D CNN to each resampled segment $\bar{\mathcal{S}}^{i,A}_j \in \mathbb{R}^{L}$ to produce an embedding $h^{i,A}_j \in \mathbb{R}^{60}$.
+We form the token representation by concatenating (i) the CNN embedding, (ii) a learned 3D axis embedding $e(A)$, and (iii) its duration $D^{i,A}_j$ (scalar):

-This construction yields tokens $z^n_j \in \mathbb{R}^{64}$ (60 CNN + 3 axis + 1 duration), chosen based on upstream model size analysis (Appendix~\ref{app:upstream_variance}, Table \ref{tab:modelsize}).
+This construction yields tokens $z^n_j \in \mathbb{R}^{64}$ (60 CNN + 3 axis + 1 duration), chosen based on upstream model size analysis (Appendix Table~\ref{tab:modelsize}).
 We then merge tokens from all three axes and sort them by midpoint time to obtain a single token sequence ${z^n_j}_{n=1}^{N_j}$ for window $j$, where $N_j$ is the number of segments.